jakobzhao/noise_complaints/readme.md

 ## 3\.
 Loading GeoJson data

+Then we will load the geojson data and add it to the viewer object.
+After the data is added, we need to move the viewer by the `zoomTo` function.

-The geojson data is stored in `assets/nyc_noise.geojson`, to load and post-process the data, we use the `Cesium.GeoJsonDataSource.load().then()` functions, to make sure the data will be only processed after the geojson data is loaded.
-Then, we switch the map view to see the boundary of the geojson data by the `zoomTo` function.
+The geojson data is stored in `assets/nyc_noise.geojson`, to load and post-process the data, we use the `Cesium.GeoJsonDataSource.load().then()` functions to make sure the data will only be processed after the geojson data is loaded.
+Then, we switch the map view to see the boundary of the geojson data using the `zoomTo` function.

 ```javascript
 var dataSource = Cesium.GeoJsonDataSource.load('assets/nyc_noise.geojson').then(